Links on SoundGuys may earn us a commission. Learn more.

 Show some style with this leather case from Nomad

 If you have no problem with how the AirPods fit or how you use them, then maybe just spice them up with a bit of style.
-The Nomad Rugged Case is made of vegetable tanned leather that has no purpose other than making your AirPods charging case look stylish and unique.
+The Nomad Case is made of leather that has no purpose other than making your AirPods charging case look stylish and unique.
 It comes in both black and brown color options and like all premium leather products, will patina nicely over time the more you use it.

 What you should know about the best AirPods accessories

-Part of what makes the AirPods so good is all due to Apple’s own H1 chip, and its 2nd-gen successor the W1 chip.
+Part of what makes the AirPods so good is all due to Apple’s own H1 chip, and its second-gen successor the W1 chip.
 It’s not the only product to have this brawn, with the newer offerings from Beats also having the H1 chip inside, but the effects are more evident with the AirPods.
 You can dig deeper into what exactly this chip does in our full explainer, but we’ll go over the basics here.
 In short, if your phone has a H1 chip (newer iPhones) as well as the headphones, some of the struggles of Bluetooth can be handed off to the W1 chip to lighten the load.
 Therefore, the Bluetooth connection is stronger, power management is more efficient, and you’re able to connect quickly and seamlessly between devices.

 Why is true wireless connectivity so bad?

-One of the biggest reasons the AirPods are so convenient is because you rarely have to deal with a dropped connection thanks to the W1 chip.
+One of the biggest reasons the AirPods are so convenient is because you rarely have to deal with a dropped connection thanks to the W1 and H1 chips.
 That’s one of the biggest issues plaguing true wireless earbuds.
-Apple had to literally make a brand new chip just to get around this and it still doesn’t play nice with Android users.
-While there are some other options that get the connectivity thing right (like the Master & Dynamic MW07 earbuds and the Earin M-2), the AirPods still do it the best assuming you have an iPhone.
+Apple makes its own chips just to get around this, and it still doesn’t play nice with Android users.
+While there are some other options that get the connectivity thing right (like the Master & Dynamic MW07 Plus earbuds and the Samsung Galaxy Buds Pro), the AirPods still do it the best assuming you have an iPhone.
 That said, there are plenty of companies trying to solve this issue, so expect improvements in this category coming this year.